Linaro/lava/doc/lava-results-queries.rst

 * Test cases

-* Test sets

 * Test suites

+Cached queries:

+Queries can be live or cached.
+Cached queries data can be refreshed either through UI or via the XMLRPC API call by creator or someone in group assigned to the query.
+Please keep in mind, live queries are executed whenever someone visits the query page or refreshes it.
+Viewing a live query will usually take longer than a cached query, sometimes markedly longer.
+Live queries can stress the LAVA server which can cause the query to timeout.

+When adding/updating and removing conditions, query is **not** automatically updated.
+This needs to be done either through UI after updating the conditions or via XMLRPC.

+Conditions:

-One can add multiple conditions to each query where the query results must satisfy **all** conditions in order to be displayed.
+You can add multiple conditions to each query where the query results must satisfy **all** conditions in order to be displayed.
+Conditions can span through multiple object sets so for example user can query the Jobs that have test cases in which particular field satisfies a condition.
-Conditions are currently limited only to fields in the object set which is queried (i.e. if test jobs are query object set user can add conditions such as submitter, device, priority, status..., but not fields from other objects).
+You can also add conditions with fields in the object set which is queried (i.e. if test jobs are query object set user can add conditions such as submitter, device, priority, status...).

+It is also possible to add conditions using custom metadata.
+Since metadata can contain custom field names, keep in mind that the query might not return desired results since those field names are not validated when adding conditions.
+This also means you can add the condition even if the field in the metadata is is not yet present in the system.

 Query by URL
 ************